alexandergerber/courses-tsa/chapter4.md

 We already completed the first step.
 Now we can use the estimated models to make predictions on the test set and compare their performance.

 `@instructions`
-- Create `predictions`, an empty list for your predictions, and `mse`, an empty vector for the MSEs.
+- Create `forecasts`, an empty list for your predictions, and `mse`, an empty vector for the MSEs.

 - Use every model in `models` to make 1-step-ahead predictions for the test data.
 Use a `for()` loop for this.